 - You can’t open internal pages of an app using click action link.

-- As an admin, you may work with multiple push enabled PWAs, so if you have allowed push for your earlier PWA then for new PWA you won’t show the push request access prompt again if you’re on the same domain.
-So for each new PWA you can clear cache of your chrome browser and re-enable the push notifications permissions.
+- As an admin, you may work with multiple push enabled PWAs, so if you have allowed push for your earlier PWA then for new PWA you won’t show the push permission prompt again if you’re on the same domain.
+So for each new PWA you have to clear cache of your chrome browser and re-enable the push notifications permissions.

 - If you are sending a push from the desktop chrome browser using the push sender editor module and you’ve subscribed for the notification then you must have open your PWA URL into other browser tab to receive it on your desktop chrome.
 This is because of you are currently on same domain at a time of push sending, while your other push subscribers doesn’t has to do anything, they will receive push notifications as usual.

 How to reset push notification permission on the chrome browser?

 For desktop chrome browser: Click on the green padlock icon shown in the address bar.
 Choose “Ask (default)” in Notifications.
 Then reload / hard reload the page.

 For android chrome browser: Click on the green padlock icon shown in the address bar.
 Then click on “Permissions” and then click on the “Reset permissions” button and reload the page.

 You also have to clear cookies and cache.

 How to clear cache for PWA on the desktop chrome browser?